-The information you received is incorrect.
-Canadian PR Cards are valid for a 5 year period.
-You are free to travel outside of Canada during that 5 year period.
+We often get the question “how long can you stay out of Canada if you are a permanent resident?” and we’ll answer that for you.
+The “6-month rule” used to be in place a number of years ago but things have changed and this information is false!
+Canadian PR Cards are valid for a 5 year period and allows you to freely travel outside of Canada during that 5 year period.
 However, upon renewal of your PR Card, you should have accumulated at least 2 years of residency in Canada within that 5 year period, unless there are humanitarian and compassionate grounds to explain your absence or you were outside of Canada accompanied by your Canadian spouse.
-The” 6 month rule” used to be in place a number of years ago but now, you have just to be in Canada for a total of 2 years within the 5 year period to maintain your PR Card upon renewal.